rBurgett/json-next/README.md

 ```

 ### Limitations
-JsonNext can only handle values which can be serialized.
+1. Serialization - JsonNext can only handle values which can be serialized.
 This is less a limitation of JsonNext and more a fact of life.
 So, only Maps which use strings as keys can be encoded.
 Also, obviously, symbols cannot be encoded and neither can WeakMaps and WeakSets.
+2. Recursion - JsonNext currently uses recursion in the `stringify` method.
+This allows you to quickly, deeply, and synchronously stringify all of your data (just like `JSON.stringify`).
+But, this also means there are limitations on how large your data sets can be.
+I plan to add an `async` flag to the options object which will allow you to encode asynchronously.
+It will be non-blocking and remove any limitations to data size.

 ### npm Scripts
 Run the tests: